strivereep/ruby-cli/README.md

 - Only JSON file is considered to be valid file and only supports local files, no url support.
 - Simple substring match, if typo result may be different.
-- For large json files, it may consume significant memory and slow down the response.
+- For large json files, it may consume significant memory.
+- No multi search field supported only one field i.e. --key=full_name or --key=email
+- Only shows the output in the terminal.

+## Future Improvements

+- Support multi format files: CSV, JSON, YAML.
+- Support URL.
+- Fuzzy search for better results.
+For e.g. Jon and John would be treated as one as per Levenshtein distance <= 2.
+(Trade offs: Complex and slower in performance)
+- Support multi field search and duplicate detection.
+- Stream parse large JSON files instead of loading the file to the memory (Use Oj gem).
+- Support --output flag to save results to CSV/JSON.
+For e.g. --output=results.json